Southlake Personal Injury Attorney

 - Wrongful Death.
 Preventable loss of life is devastating in any scenario.
 Surviving loved ones are often entitled to significant compensation if the death was the result of someone else’s negligence.
 Additional damages can be sought to cover a family’s long-term loss of income and emotional suffering.

-Our Dallas-Fort Worth personal injury lawyers at Flynn, Francis & Ryan, LLP are committed to utilizing our knowledge, talent, and resources to get you the compensation that you deserve.
+Our Dallas-Fort Worth personal injury lawyer Michael Francis at Flynn, Francis & Ryan, LLP are committed to utilizing our knowledge, talent, and resources to get you the compensation that you deserve.
 We can work to efficiently manage your case while you focus on recovery.